gylesb/100YearsOfRisingUp/README.md

 * A computer that is able to read and write basic code

 * A web browser like Google Chrome that has a JavaScript Console built in

+## Component structure
+- App
+  - Header
+  - NavBar
+    - Homepage
+    - New Club
+    - About Project

+## MVP
+* Should be able to add new clubs to form
+* All clubs should be visible on home Homepage

 ## Built With